Henriquepb22/js-algorithms-data-structure/README.md

 ### Space Complexity

-The space complexity is how the memory allocation of a algorithm will change if the input changes, to classify a algorithm we count the `inputs X assignments/memory` allocation changes to check if it grows **constant, linear, exponential or logarithmic**.
+Space complexity pertains to the evolving memory allocation of an algorithm as the input size changes.
+Just as we categorize algorithms for time complexity, we assess the connection between inputs and memory allocations.
+This process helps us determine whether an algorithm follows a **constant, linear, quadratic, logarithmic, linearithmic, polynomial, exponential or factorial** growth pattern in terms of memory usage.
+This evaluation uncovers the ways an algorithm's memory needs transform with differing input scales, offering valuable insights into its scalability and memory efficiency characteristics.

 #### Constant - O(1)